Erixfer1227/Erixfer1227/README.md

 - 🌱 I’m currently learning **Python, RStudio, PowerBI, Tableau and SQL**

-- 👯 I’m looking to collaborate on **Business Solutions with Machine Learning Tools**
+- 👯 I’m looking to collaborate on **Business Solutions with Machine Learning and Business Intelligence Tools**

 - 💬 Ask me about **Statistics and Models**